HaochiJiang98/HaochiJiang98.github.io/_pages/about.md

 ---

-I will work in Theoretical Computer Science at Charles University as a Ph.D. student.
+I will work in Theoretical Computer Science (discrete gepmetry and combinatorial topology) at Charles University as a Ph.D. student.
 My advisor is [Martin Tancer](https://kam.mff.cuni.cz/~tancer/)